Halloween Snacks, Crafts, and Fun!

 Halloween is a time of spooking and a time of fright.
 Bring on the costumes and pumpkin spice delight.
 Let's break out the fall décor and rake up some leaves.
 Let's sneak all the kids' candy and lie about it - please.
 The temperature is dropping, unpack the sweaters.
 Everyone's attitudes are about to get pleasantly better.
 Holidays are coming, up first is Halloween.
 Let's make all the craftiest, most delicious things that you've ever seen!

 I absolutely love the fall.
-My kids played outside for 6 hours today.
-I am not kidding.
-No one complained of being too hot or too cold.
-I finished decorating the house and enjoyed a glass of wine while pinning all of the glorious things I want to do before Halloween.
+My kids play outside for hours a day.
+No one complains of being too hot or too cold.
+I get to finish decorating the house and enjoy a glass of wine while pinning all of the glorious things I want to do before Halloween.

 OMG - this mother (I say mother because who else would think of this?) created pumpkin shaped carrots with four tiny knife slices.
 Looks like our veggie and hummus lunches are about to be more fun.
 Little Dairy on the Prairie.

 A spider web sundae?
 HELL YES.
 The hubs and I will make an unacceptably large version when the children go to bed.

 Tastes Better From Scratch must be writing by another super amazing mom.
 I actually had plans to make chocolate chip cookies from scratch last week.
 (I'm lying.
 I bought ingredients a month ago and still haven't made them.
 But now, I will.)
 I'm probably not going to make the legs this perfect because my plan is to just use a toothpick to do it, but I think the kids will love the effort.